-- Initially baby's suckling pattern will be quick sucks to encourage milk let down - The sucking will change to become longer and deeper with lots of swallows and some pauses - Baby will have deep, strong and rhythmical jaw movements - Mum will feel strong, drawing sucks (not pinching!) which should last throughout the feed - When baby has finished he/she will release the breast and appear satisfied; the breast should feel soft and well drained. - If baby is sucking on the nipple only, or if it is painful, or if the suckling is noisy with 'clicking' this usually means the latch is not great and it will be more difficult for baby to feed well - If baby does not have a good latch, place a clean finger in the mouth between the cheek and the breast to gently release the suction, and re latch - If baby becomes sleepy, wake and re latch, and try breast compressions (long squeezes of the breast) - Ensure 1st side is drained as much as possible, and feels soft, before offering the 2nd side - The fat content is higher toward the end of a feed, and is important for baby to feel full, gain weight and aid digestion thus preventing excess wind and discomfort - Good draining of the breast is important for hormonal feedback to produce more milk -'supply and demand' - If baby is sleepy and not drinking well with deep jaw movements and swallows, and compressions are not working try swapping sides.
-This encourages more letdowns, which helps baby to take more milk.
-This may be necessary several times during a feed.
+- · Initially baby's suckling pattern will be quick sucks to encourage milk let down - The sucking will change to become longer and deeper with lots of swallows and some pauses - · Baby will have deep, strong and rhythmical jaw movements - · Mum will feel strong, drawing sucks (not pinching!) which should last throughout the feed - When baby has finished he/she will release the breast and appear satisfied; the breast should feel soft and well drained. - If baby is sucking on the nipple only, or if it is painful, or if the suckling is noisy with 'clicking' this usually means the latch is not great and it will be more difficult for baby to feed well - If baby does not have a good latch, place a clean finger in the mouth between the cheek and the breast to gently release the suction, and re latch. - If baby becomes sleepy, wake and re latch, or try breast compressions (long squeezes of the breast) - · Ensure 1st side is drained as much as possible, and feels soft, before offering the 2nd side - The fatty milk (hind milk) toward the end of a feed is important for baby to feel full, gain weight and aid digestion thus preventing excess wind and discomfort - Good draining of the breast is important for hormonal feedback to produce more milk -'supply and demand' and to prevent blocked ducts and mastitis.